 - Trio “Exile” with Sirone (b) / Louis Moholo (dr)

 - Quartet with Johannes Bauer (tb) / Marcio Mattos (b) / Martin Blume (dr)

 - Quartet with Marcio Mattos (b) / Roberto Bellatalla (b) / Paul Hession (dr)

 During the nineties he gave his first solo concerts in Germany, England and the former Czechoslovakia.

-In addition to his collaborations with the above he has played with many musicians in the international free jazz and improvised music scene such as: Peter Kowald, Paul Rodgers, Dieter Manderscheid, Martin Theurer, Paul Rutherford, Werner Lüdi, Alan Silva, Alan Wilkinson, Dietrich Rauschtenberger and many others.
+In addition to his collaborations with the above he has played with many musicians in the international free jazz and improvised music scene such as: Paul Rodgers, Onno Govaert, Alan Tomlinson, Martin Theurer, Paul Rutherford, Werner Lüdi, Alan Silva, Alan Wilkinson, Raoul van der Weide, Dietrich Rauschtenberger and many others.

-Also with visuel artists such as A.R.
+Also with visual artists such as A.R.
 Penck, Dirk Thiele, Jürgen “Bolle” Grölle, Sotosz and Marcus Lüppertz.